specificlanguages/mps-gradle-plugin/README.md

-# mps-gradle-plugin
+# MPS Gradle Plugin

 A Gradle plugin to package and publish MPS plugins.
 Use it if you have developed a language in MPS and you want to make it easy for other developers to use your language in their projects.

 Publishing MPS-based IDEs (rich client platforms) is out of scope for this plugin.

+This plugin also does not cover publishing to the JetBrains Plugins Repository.

 ## Compatibility

 This plugin was tested with Gradle 5.6.2 and MPS 2019.1.5.

-## Conventions And Assumptions
+## Conventions and Assumptions

 To simplify the configuration the plugin makes certain assumptions and therefore your project must follow certain conventions.